zswogger/CapstoneProject/README.md

 ![image](https://user-images.githubusercontent.com/90625866/218322079-f21d5a4c-de3e-44cb-9f26-33c8e5bafc1d.png)
 ## Admin Guide
 Login as an authorized administrator and click the "Admin" link that is now present in the navigation bar.
 Here you can see 3 different tables.
 Users, transactions, and profits.
 You can search the users and transactions tables by username and the profits table will calculate the total amount of profits on the page.
-Ideally, these reporting features will be fleshed out more in future iterations to include more searching options, refunding transactions, and editing users.
+Ideally, these reporting features will be fleshed out more in future iterations to include more searching options, refunding transactions, and editing and suspending users as well as promoting users to admins.
 ![image](https://user-images.githubusercontent.com/90625866/218323152-752b1553-d30f-4b36-9545-d97113f560ea.png)
 ![image](https://user-images.githubusercontent.com/90625866/218323162-817cf0a9-468f-4357-9e4d-eedf5512ac72.png)
 ![image](https://user-images.githubusercontent.com/90625866/218323179-87a8ecfc-5eeb-4770-af2d-9a63a47a0a90.png)